HaroonParvez/ecommerce-retail-analytics/README.md

 - Revenue and units by product category
 - Monthly demand patterns and seasonality
 - Average and standard deviation of monthly product demand
-- Identification of high-demand, high-variability ("high-risk") products
+- Identification of products with both high demand and high demand variability
-- Category-level concentration of high-risk products
+- Category-level concentration of higher-risk products
-- Customer and product revenue concentration
+- Customer revenue concentration
+- Product revenue concentration
+- Customer purchase frequency and activity

 ### Demand Risk Definition
-A product is classified as **higher risk** when it shows both:
+A product is classified as **higher demand risk** when it meets both of the following dataset-derived benchmarks:
-1. Above-average monthly demand (> 96.3 units/month)
+1. **Average monthly demand** > 96.3 units
-2. Above-average monthly demand variability (stddev > 120.7)
+2. **Monthly demand standard deviation** > 120.7 units

-Both thresholds are derived directly from the dataset's own distribution, not chosen arbitrarily.
+*These thresholds represent the median average monthly demand and median demand variability across products.
+This is an analytical measure of demand-planning difficulty and does not directly measure stockout or overstock risk, as the dataset lacks stock-on-hand or supply-chain data.*

 ---

 ## Key Findings

-1. **Kitchen & Baking is the largest revenue-generating category, and carries above-average cancellation risk** Kitchen & Baking generated **£5.29 million (26.25% of total revenue)**, substantially ahead of the second-largest category, Home Decor & Storage (£3.38 million).
-It also has the second-highest cancellation rate of any category (2.6%, behind Lighting & Candles at 2.7%).
-Combined, this makes it the single category where inventory and order-fulfilment issues would have the largest revenue impact.
+1. **Kitchen & Baking is the largest revenue-generating category**
+   Kitchen & Baking generated approximately **£5.29 million** (26.25% of total revenue), substantially ahead of Home Decor & Storage at **£3.38 million**.
+Its cancellation rate was also relatively high at **2.6%**, second only to Lighting & Candles (**2.7%**).

-2. **Cancellation rate varies by category, but stays in a narrow, low-single-digit band** Across the full dataset, the overall cancellation rate is **1.83%**.
-By category it ranges from **0.7% (Gift Wrap & Party)** to **2.7% (Lighting & Candles)**.
-No category shows a dramatically elevated rate, so cancellations appear to be a general, low-level operational factor rather than a category-specific problem.

-3. **Craft & Art has the highest concentration of high-risk products of any category** 38.0% of Craft & Art's products meet the high-risk definition (above-average demand and above-average volatility), the highest share of any category.
-It's followed by Bags & Totes (35.4%), Gift Wrap & Party (32.7%), and Christmas & Seasonal (27.4%).
-By contrast, Kitchen & Baking, despite being the largest category by revenue, has a comparatively low 19.7% of its products classed as high-risk, suggesting its revenue risk comes mainly from its sheer size and cancellation rate rather than from unpredictable individual products.

-4. **Demand increases sharply towards the end of the year** Combined revenue across both years in the dataset was highest in:
+2. **Cancellation rates remain within a narrow range across categories**
+   The overall cancellation rate was **1.83%** of transaction lines.
+Category-level rates ranged tightly from **0.7%** (Gift Wrap & Party) to **2.7%** (Lighting & Candles).

+3. **Craft & Art has the highest proportion of higher-risk products**
+   **38.0%** of Craft & Art products meet the higher-risk definition (above-median demand and variability).
+This is followed by:
+   - **Bags & Totes:** 35.4%
+   - **Gift Wrap & Party:** 32.7%
+   - **Christmas & Seasonal:** 27.4%
+   - **Kitchen & Baking:** 19.7% *(despite being the largest overall revenue generator)*

+4. **Revenue is strongly seasonal, peaking in Q4**
+   Across both years, the highest-revenue months were:
-   - **November:** £2.90 million *(combined 2010–2011, strongest month overall)*
+   - **November:** £2.90 million
-   - **December:** £2.61 million *(combined 2010–2011)*
+   - **December:** £2.61 million
-   - **October:** £2.21 million *(combined 2010–2011)*
+   - **October:** £2.21 million

-5. **Christmas & Seasonal has the highest demand volatility of any category** Measured by coefficient of variation (demand stddev ÷ average monthly demand), Christmas & Seasonal scores **1.04**, meaning the average month's demand swings by roughly its own size.
-Revenue-based monthly variability is also highest for this category, with a standard deviation of **£54,726** against an average monthly revenue of £49,414 (CoV ≈ 1.11), reflecting the same seasonal concentration.
+   This highlights a dramatic, recurring surge towards the final quarter of the year.

+5. **Christmas & Seasonal has the highest demand volatility**
+   Christmas & Seasonal recorded the highest category-level coefficient of variation at **1.04**, indicating substantial variation in monthly demand relative to its average demand.

-6. **Individual products can combine strong revenue with extreme demand variability** `PAPER CRAFT, LITTLE BIRDIE` (Gift Wrap & Party) generated **£168,470** in revenue while averaging ~3,240 units/month with a demand standard deviation of ~15,872 units, a volatility ratio of 4.9, nearly five times its own average.
-This shows product-level risk can be far more extreme than the category-level average suggests.
+6. **Individual products can show extreme demand variability**
+   `PAPER CRAFT, LITTLE BIRDIE` generated approximately **£168,470** in revenue while averaging **~3,240 units/month**.
+Its monthly demand variability was **~15,872 units**, yielding a volatility ratio of **~4.9** relative to its average monthly demand.

-7. **Revenue is more concentrated among customers than among products** The top 10 customers account for **26.54%** of total revenue, compared with **7.83%** for the top 10 products.
-The business is more exposed to losing a handful of large customers than to any single product underperforming.
+7. **Revenue is more concentrated among customers than products**
+   The **top 10 customers account for 26.54% of revenue**, compared with **7.83% for the top 10 products**, indicating greater exposure to customer loss than product-level dependence.

 ---

 ## Business Recommendations

-1. **Treat Kitchen & Baking as the priority category for inventory and fulfilment review** It carries both the largest revenue share (26.25%) and a near-highest cancellation rate (2.6%), so any operational issue here has an outsized effect on total revenue.
-Recommend a focused review of what's driving cancellations specifically in this category, rather than a blanket policy across all categories.
+1. **Prioritise Kitchen & Baking for operational review**
+   Because Kitchen & Baking accounts for 26.25% of revenue and has a 2.6% line cancellation rate, it should be the focus of fulfillment and operational reviews to address root causes of cancellations.

+2. **Use differentiated demand planning across categories**
-2. **Apply differentiated demand-planning to categories with a high share of high-risk products** Craft & Art (38.0%), Bags & Totes (35.4%), and Gift Wrap & Party (32.7%) have the highest proportion of individually unpredictable products, well above Kitchen & Baking's 19.7% despite its far larger revenue share.
-Recommend tighter forecasting and more frequent stock reviews for these three categories specifically, rather than applying uniform replenishment rules across the whole catalogue.
+   Craft & Art, Bags & Totes, and Gift Wrap & Party carry the highest proportions of higher-risk demand SKUs.
+Apply more frequent demand reviews to these categories rather than using uniform planning assumptions.

-3. **Build seasonal safety stock ahead of Q4, scaled by category** The Oct–Dec revenue increase is consistent and predictable.
-Recommend reviewing purchasing and fulfilment capacity ahead of this period rather than reactively, with Christmas & Seasonal specifically requiring a seasonal-adjusted forecast rather than a flat monthly average, given its volatility score of 1.04.

-4. **Flag top-10 customer accounts for retention monitoring** With over a quarter of revenue concentrated in 10 customers, losing even one materially affects total revenue.
-Recommend a retention-risk flag or account-health check specifically for this group, distinct from general customer management.

-5. **Apply manual demand review to individually extreme-volatility products** Products like `PAPER CRAFT, LITTLE BIRDIE`, with volatility far exceeding their category average, are poor candidates for automated reorder-point systems that assume stable demand.
-Recommend manual review for the small set of products meeting both high-volume and high-volatility thresholds, identified in the Page 3 risk table.
+3. **Prepare for stronger demand during Q4**
+   Build inventory and fulfillment capacity ahead of the October–December peak.
+Christmas & Seasonal requires dedicated forecasting models due to its high demand volatility.

+4. **Monitor high-value customer accounts**
+   With the top 10 customers driving 26.54% of total revenue, set up account health monitoring and dedicated retention workflows to protect key customer relationships.

+5. **Manually review products with extreme demand variability**
+   Isolate SKUs like `PAPER CRAFT, LITTLE BIRDIE` that exceed both high-demand and high-variability thresholds for manual demand reviews rather than relying on automated, stable-demand algorithms.

 ---

 ## Power BI Dashboard

-### Dashboard 1: Sales Performance
+* **Dashboard 1: Sales Performance**
-Overview of overall sales performance: revenue, units sold, orders, customers, average order value, monthly revenue trend, and category performance.
+  Overview of overall sales performance, including revenue, units sold, orders, average order value, monthly revenue trends, and category revenue performance.

 ![Dashboard 1 - Sales Performance](images/dashboard_1.png)

-### Dashboard 2: Product & Demand Analysis
+* **Dashboard 2: Product & Demand Analysis**
-Product- and category-level demand: monthly units, average unit prices, product counts, and year-over-year demand comparison.
+  Product and category demand analysis, including total product count, average monthly units, average units per product, average revenue per product, average unit price by category, and monthly demand across years.

 ![Dashboard 2 - Product & Demand Analysis](images/dashboard_2.png)

-### Dashboard 3: Demand Risk & Product Volatility
+* **Dashboard 3: Demand Risk & Product Volatility**
-Demand quality and planning risk: category-level volatility, product-level risk detail (high-volume, high-volatility products only), and customer revenue concentration.
+  Demand-planning analysis covering category-level demand volatility, product-level higher-risk demand detail, and customer revenue concentration.

 ![Dashboard 3 - Demand Risk & Product Volatility](images/dashboard_3.png)